alessiomaffeis/vue-picture-input/README.md

 ## Props

 - **width, height**: (pixels, optional) the maximum width and height of the preview container.
 The picture will be resized and centered to cover this area.
-If not specified, the preview container will expand to full width, 1:1 square ratio.
+If width is not specified, the preview container will expand to full width.
+If height is not specified, it will be set equal to width.
 - **crop**: (boolean, optional) set *:crop="false"* if you wish to disable cropping.
 The image will be resized and centered in order to be fully contained in the preview container.
 Default value: true.
 - **margin**: (pixels, optional) the margin around the preview container.
 Default value: 0.
 - **radius**: (percentage, optional) The border-radius value for the container.
 Set *radius="50"* to get a circular container.
 Default value: 0.